 Claude Opus 4.5 vs Claude Sonnet 4.6

 Claude Opus 4.5 (2025) and Claude Sonnet 4.6 (2026) are frontier-tier reasoning models from Anthropic.
-Claude Opus 4.5 ships a 200K-token context window, while Claude Sonnet 4.6 ships a 1M-token context window.
+Claude Opus 4.5 ships a 200k-token context window, while Claude Sonnet 4.6 ships a 1m-token context window.
 On MMLU PRO, Claude Opus 4.5 leads by 1.6 pts.
 On pricing, Claude Sonnet 4.6 costs $3/1M input tokens versus $5/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Claude Sonnet 4.6 is ~67% cheaper at $3/1M; pay for Claude Opus 4.5 only for coding workflow support.